jonnonz1/nz-statute-book/acts/public/2025/disputes-tribunal-amendment-act-2025.md

 This Act is the Disputes Tribunal Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force 3 months after Royal assent.
+This Act comes into force on 24 January 2026.

 ## Part 1 — Amendments to Disputes Tribunal Act 1988